 - Trail Mavens alumnae only: previous Field Notes

-- Optional: lightweight backpacking pillow, earplugs, lightweight sandals for hanging out at our campsite, camera, bandana to keep sun off your neck
+- Optional: lightweight backpacking pillow, small bottle hand sanitizer, earplugs, lightweight sandals for hanging out at our campsite, camera, bandana to keep sun off your neck

 Items in bold will be provided at no additional cost for any woman who needs them.